Ezekiel 9 – Marked for Preservation, Marked for Judgment

 Then He called out in my hearing with a loud voice, saying, “Let those who have charge over the city draw near, each with a deadly weapon in his hand.”
 And suddenly six men came from the direction of the upper gate, which faces north, each with his battle-ax in his hand.
 One man among them was clothed with linen and had a writer’s inkhorn at his side.
 They went in and stood beside the bronze altar.

 a.
-Let those who have charge over the city draw near: In his vision of Jerusalem and the corruptions at the temple (Ezekiel 8), Ezekiel heard God speaking with a loud voice, calling forth six men who, in some sense, had charge over the city.
+Let those who have charge over the city draw near: In his vision of Jerusalem and the corruptions at the temple (Ezekiel 8), Ezekiel heard God speaking with a loud voice, calling forward six men who, in some sense, had charge over the city.

 i.
 “Those who had charge over the city were those whom God set to watch over the welfare of the city.
 They were not earthly agents, but heavenly.
 Angels are frequently called men because of their outward appearance.”
 (Feinberg)